oracle/truffleruby/doc/user/compatibility.md

 That is, Strings must be smaller than 2GB.
 This is the same restriction as JRuby.
 A possible workaround could be to use natively-allocated strings, but it would be a large effort to support every Ruby String operation on native strings.

+### Strings in UTF-16 and UTF-32 encoding

+TruffleRuby does not support UTF-16 strings with an odd number of bytes (in native endianness).
+Similarly, with UTF-32 it needs to be a multiple of 4.

 ### Threads detect interrupts at different points

 TruffleRuby threads may detect that they have been interrupted at different points in the program compared to where they would on MRI.